Kaltura, Captioning Tools

 - Is more easily found.
 As a content creator you will have more views if your content is captioned because the content is searchable.
 Really, it's a great feature in Kaltura.

 This entry does not seek to offer expertise in captioning.
-Students that require accessibility services and human based captioning (for best accuracy) should work with the Office of Disability Services.
+The Division of Disability Resources and Educational Services (DRES) is the definitive campus source of information and expertise on accessibility.
+The tools described below are in support of the efforts of DRES.
+Students that require accessibility services and human based captioning (for best accuracy) should work with DRES.

 Captioning in Kaltura